Designs are charged at a per hour rate consistent with the level of expertise required. Email or ring for details.

 Evaluating the Property

 This involves walking the boundaries and investigating the features of the landscape first hand.
 Maps are very useful tools and can save a lot of design time if they are provided.
 Topographic maps can be photocopied and magnified to provide a useful base map for design.
 Google Maps can provide boundary maps, satellite images and topographical maps.
 The existing vegetation, including indicator species and pests are noted, and the flow of water across the landscape observed.
-A soil evaluation is done by digging samples and testing them onsite.
-For commercial applications, suitable soil samples can be taken for laboratory analysis and recommendation.
+Much of this is recorded using a camera to prompt post visit recollection of details.